 The Hudson Review publishes fiction, poetry, essays, book reviews; criticism of literature, art, theatre, dance, film, and music; and articles on contemporary cultural developments.

 We read unsolicited submissions.
 Prose manuscripts should be under 10,000 words; if you have a novel, please make an excerpt of a section that stands well by itself.
 Please do not submit more than seven poems at one time; again, it is very helpful to us if you make a selection of your best work.
 We do not publish work that has already been printed elsewhere or that is due to appear in book form in the near future.
-We do not consider simultaneous submissions, and we do not accept electronic submissions.
+We do not consider simultaneous submissions, and we do not accept electronic submissions for any genre except fiction.

 If you are interested in writing reviews for our magazine, please note that we consider first submissions on-spec only.